texttechnologylab/DockerUnifiedUIMAInterface/README.md

 #### Current implementations

 ### Driver
-DUUI has a variety of drivers that enable communication as well as the execution of Components in different software environments.
+DUUI has a variety of drivers that enable communication as well as the execution of Components in different runtime environments.

 #### UIMADriver